Graphing, homotopy groups of spheres, and spaces of long links and knots: Key definitions

-Our convention of using the last rather than first $p_i$ coordinates in $\R^n$ in Definition \ref{D:LongLinks} is motivated by the convention of braids flowing vertically rather than horizontally, and it informs the convention we will use in Definition \ref{D:Graphing} of the graphing map.
+We sometimes abbreviate $\mathcal{L}_{p_1,\dots,p_m}^n:=\Emb_c \left(\coprod_1^m \R^{p_i}, \, \R^n \right)$ and write $\mathcal{L}_{m\cdot p}^n$ when $p_1=\dots=p_m=p$.
+Many authors use the term ``string links'' instead of ``long links.''
+Our convention of using the last rather than first $p_i$ coordinates of $\R^n$ in Definition \ref{D:LongLinks} is chosen to match our conventions in Definition \ref{D:Graphing} of the graphing map.
 Any other choice of standard long link $e$ produces a space of long links homeomorphic to the one in Definition \ref{D:LongLinks}.
 Above each $e_i$ depends on $m$, which is suppressed from the notation when there is no risk of confusion.

 If $p_1=\dots=p_m=0$ in Definition \ref{D:LongLinks}, one obtains the {\bf configuration space} of $m$ points in $\R^n$, which we also denote $\Conf(m, \R^n)$.
 Applying Definition \ref{D:LongLinks}, we obtain $((t_1^*,0, \dots,0), \dots, (t_m^*, 0,\dots,0))$ as the basepoint of $\Conf(m, \R^n)$.
 For a finite set $S$, we will also write $\Conf(S, \R^n)$ for $\Emb(S, \R^n)$.
 We call an element of the space $\Omega^p \Conf(m,\R^{n-p})$ a $p$-dimensional, $m$-component {\bf pure braid} in $\R^n$.
 Using the graphing map (see Definition \ref{D:Graphing} below), we may sometimes view such an element as lying in $\mathcal{L}_{m \cdot p}^n$.